-On June 23, 2015, Nevada Sunrise announced that Pilot Gold reported initial drill results to the Company from the 2015 drill program at Kinsley Mountain.
-Drilling within an area approximately 150 metres northeast of the high-grade Western Flank has intercepted high-grade gold in two key stratigraphic horizons, indicating the presence of a new mineralized zone that remains open to the east and west.
+On June 23, 2015, Nevada Sunrise announced initial drill results from the 2015 drill program at Kinsley Mountain.
+Drilling within an area approximately 150 metres northeast of the high-grade Western Flank intercepted high-grade gold in two key stratigraphic horizons, indicating the presence of a new mineralized zone that remains open to the east and west.

 Drill highlights include: